Workers' Party (Ireland): IRSP/INLA split and feud

 In 1974, the Official Republican Movement split over the ceasefire and the direction of the organisation.
 This led to the formation of the Irish Republican Socialist Party (IRSP) with Seamus Costello (whom the Official IRA had expelled) as its chairperson.
 Also formed on the same day was IRSP's paramilitary wing, the Irish National Liberation Army (INLA).
 A number of tit-for-tat killings occurred in a subsequent feud until a truce was agreed in 1977.

-In 1977, the party published and accepted as policy a document called the Irish Industrial Revolution.
+In 1977, the party published a document called the Irish Industrial Revolution.
 Written by Eoghan Harris and Eamon Smullen, it outlined the party's economic stance and declared that the ongoing violence in Northern Ireland was "distracting working class attention from the class struggle to a mythical national question".
 The policy document used Marxist terminology: it identified US imperialism as the now-dominant political and economic force in the southern state and attacked the failure of the national bourgeoisie to develop Ireland as a modern economic power.

+The pamphlet advocated rapid industrial development through state investment, with state companies taking a leading role in most industries.
+It envisaged Irish products competing in international markets and proposed creating 330,000 public-sector jobs and 81,000 private-sector jobs by 1986.

 Official Sinn Féin gravitated towards Marxism-Leninism and became fiercely critical of the physical force Irish republicanism still espoused by Provisional Sinn Féin.
 Its new approach to the Northern conflict was typified by the slogan it would adopt: "Peace, Democracy, Class Politics".
 It aimed to replace sectarian politics with a class struggle which would unite Catholic and Protestant workers.
 The slogan's echo of Vladimir Lenin's "Peace, Bread, Land" was indicative of the party's new source of inspiration.
 Official Sinn Féin also built up fraternal relations with the USSR and with socialist, workers' and communist parties around the world.

+In the late 1970s, Sinn Féin the Workers' Party campaigned for tax reform to reduce the burden on PAYE workers.
+Its 1978 pamphlet, Come On the Taxpayers!, called for stronger tax enforcement and greater contributions from farmers, the self-employed and businesses.
+Party-aligned shop stewards helped press for strike action at Dublin Airport during the 1979 tax protests.

 Throughout the 1980s, the party came to staunchly oppose republican political violence, controversially to the point of recommending cooperating with British security forces.
 They were one of the few organisations on the left of Irish politics to oppose the INLA/Provisional IRA 1981 Irish hunger strike.

 The Workers' Party (especially the faction around Harris) strongly criticised traditional Irish republicanism, causing some of its critics such as Vincent Browne and Paddy Prendeville to accuse it of having an attitude to Northern Ireland that was close to Ulster unionism.